norulshahlam/spring-boot-microservices3/README.md

 ### Dependencies

-Since this service will get registered in Discovery service, this service acts as Eureka client
+For this service to get registered in Discovery service, this service acts as Eureka client

     <dependency>
         <groupId>org.springframework.boot</groupId>